Jacob Gould Schurman Professor of Computer Graphics

 Founding Director, National Science and Technology Center for Computer Graphics and Scientific Visualization

-Professor, Architecture, Art, Computer Science and John Graduate School of Management
+Professor, Architecture, Art, Computer Science and Johnson Graduate School of Management

 - 1987 ACM SIGGRAPH Steven A. Coons Award for Outstanding Creative Contributions to Computer Graphics